Time and materials vs fixed price1 1024x534

 Let’s start by defining these terms:

 Time and Materials Contract: This is where you pay for labor and expertise on an hourly basis.
+Time and material contracts allow for flexible pricing based on actual hours worked and materials used, benefiting both contractors and project owners, especially in projects with unpredictable scopes.
 You take care of their time and the cost of the materials they use to get the job done.

 Fixed Price Contract: Here, you agree on a specific rate that you’ll pay for the entire process.
 You’re therefore to only pay that set rate, regardless of the time and resources it took to get the job done.